V-Mayya/V-Mayya/README.md

 ---

-Here are a few projects I've worked on (some pinned repositories and some private repos):
+Here are a few projects I've worked on (some pinned repositories and private repos):

 - **Python:**
     - Resale Revolution - **web application** to address an issue faced by first generation low income students (with Matplotlib, Numpy, Pandas, SQLite, Streamlit and some HTML)